 Set some rules

 - Set age-appropriate rules for devices and online access, with consequences for breaking them.

-- Seek your child’s input — this will help them understand risks.
-As they get older you can review your rules.
+- Ensure your child’s input — this will help them understand risks.
+As they get older you can review your rules together.

-- The contract could cover the type of websites that can be visited, time spent online and acceptable online behaviour.
-This example from ThinkUKnow Australia can be a good starting point.
+- Your family tech agreement could cover the type of websites that can be visited, time spent online and acceptable online behaviour.

-- The consequences for breaking the rules should be clear and should mean something to your child.
-Raising Children Network has some useful tips and advice.
+- The consequences for breaking the rules should be clear.
+Negotiate these with your child when you create your agreement so they mean something to them — Raising Children Network has some useful tips and advice.

 - Consider making some ‘rules for parents’ too — and stick to them!
 Model behaviour that you would like to see.